OADA/jwt-bearer-client-auth/README.md

 #### Parameters

-`token` _{JWT}_ The token which is being verified as a valid jwt-bearer client assertion.
+`token` _{JWT}_ The token which is being verified as a valid JWT-bearer client assertion.

 `hint` _{JWK/JWKS/JWK URI/false}_ This is passed directly to the [jwks-utils][jwks-utils] `jwkForSignature` method.
 It can be:

 - The JWK for the token
-- A JWKS which the tokens JWK is stored in (by key id, `kid`)
+- A JWKS in which the tokens JWK is stored (by key id, `kid`)
-- A URI for a JWKS which the tokens JWK is stored in (by key id, `kid`)
+- A URI for a JWKS in which the tokens JWK is stored (by key id, `kid`)
-- Or, `false`, indicating that the key is stored within the token's header under either the `jwk` or `jku` property (note this can be easily be spoofed and the key should be verfied by other means before trusting it).
+- Or, `false`, indicating that the key is stored within the token's header under either the `jwk` or `jku` property (note this can be easily be spoofed and the key should be verified by other means before trusting it).

 `issuer` _{String}_ An "unique identifier for the entity that issued the JWT."
-A good choice for a client generating assertions on-the-fly might be the client's OAuth 2.0 client ID.
+A good choice for a client generating assertions on the fly might be the client's OAuth 2.0 client ID.

 `clientId` _{String}_ The client's OAuth 2.0 client ID.
 It is the required value